Cambodia 50K Walk

 Students will walk in small groups and staff will be supervising the walk and walking with you.
 In addition, support vehicles will supply you with water and food at key points on the walk.
 If anyone is injured or unwell, you will be transported back to school.

-To register please go to Trybooking on the 30th May or after.
+To register please go to Trybooking.
 The registration fee is $60 and all proceeds are donated to the Cambodian Schools Project Fund.

 Download the Preparation Guidelines for nutrition, first aid and gear advice - CLICK HERE